alphagov/registers-tech-docs/source/documentation/support/troubleshooting.md

 **Missing countries in country register**

 The country register only contains countries recognised by the Foreign and Commonwealth Office.
 As such, the country register does not contain territories such as Gibraltar and the Occupied Palestinian Territories.
-These are included in the territories register, which is in discovery.
+These are included in the territories register.

 **Adding additional data**